ArthurSonzogni/chromiumos-platform2/diagnostics/cros_healthd/README.md

 ### Procedure

-*   Make sure both Chrome OS and Chrome sources are up to date.
-This is necessary because there are a number of dependencies between Chrome OS and Chrome, and trying to deploy a recent Chrome image onto an older Chrome OS image (or vice versa) will likely fail in a manner unrelated to the code under test.
+*   Make sure both ChromeOS and Chrome sources are up to date.
+This is necessary because there are a number of dependencies between ChromeOS and Chrome, and trying to deploy a recent Chrome image onto an older ChromeOS image (or vice versa) will likely fail in a manner unrelated to the code under test.

 *   Enterprise-enroll the DUT.
-Make sure that the DUT is running a recent Chrome OS image, preferably by running:
+Make sure that the DUT is running a recent ChromeOS image, preferably by running:
     ```bash
     (cros-sdk) cros flash ${DUT_IP} xbuddy://remote/${BOARD}/latest-dev/test
     ```